junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 Which makes them demons.

 Dean narrows his eyes at the nurses, squinting at their white nurse coat-covered bodies and faces.
-Dark shape shakes underneath the skin, showing a different face, a darker shadow like flowing smoke contained inside a vessel.
+Dark shapes shake underneath the skin, showing different faces.
+Dean sees black shadows hovering under the flesh, like flowing smoke contained inside a vessel.

-He turns to Cas, and finds nothing but light.
-Light swirls inside his body, swimming like it has a life of its own.
+He spins to Cas, and finds nothing but light.
+Threads of light swirl inside his body, swimming like it has a life of its own.
 Light that is so much more smooth and larger than the skin, that it spreads out behind Cas's back, but folded like wings not in use.
-He remembers the light bleeding out from the wound when he cut Cas's skull open.
-He remembers it burned his finger when he touched it -- because it's too hot, because it's too holy for him, because it's from the sky and celestial, because that's what true and real Cas is like -- now he understands.
+He remembers the light bleeding out from the wounds when he cut Cas's hands and skull open.
+He remembers it burned his fingers when he touched it -- because it's too hot, because it's too holy for him, because it's from the sky and celestial, because that's what true and real Cas is like -- now he understands.

 *Cas really is an Angel of the Lord.* Dean gasps with realization.